 Unregister a Data Node

-If you need to permanently remove a cluster node (for example, if you remove a module on the Firepower 9300, or remove a chassis), then you should unregister it from the management center.
+If you need to permanently remove a cluster node (for example, if you remove a module on the Firepower 9300, or remove a chassis), then you should unregister it from the Cloud-Delivered Firewall Management Center.

 Do not unregister the node if it is still a healthy part of the cluster, or if you only want to disable the node temporarily.
 To remove it permanently from the cluster in FXOS, see FXOS: Remove a Cluster Node.
-If you unregister it from the management center, and it is still part of the cluster, it will continue to pass traffic, and could even become the control node—a control node that the management center can no longer manage.
+If you unregister it from the Cloud-Delivered Firewall Management Center, and it is still part of the cluster, it will continue to pass traffic, and could even become the control node—a control node that the Cloud-Delivered Firewall Management Center can no longer manage.

 Before you begin